Associated production of a $W$ boson and massive bottom quarks at next-to-next-to-leading order in QCD: Appendix: Comparison to a 5FS calculation

 We consider proton--proton collisions at a centre-of-mass energy \mbox{$\sqrt{s}=8$\,TeV}.
 The fiducial region is defined by requiring the presence of a charged lepton with \mbox{$p_T^\ell > 30$\,GeV} and \mbox{$|\eta^\ell| < 2.1 $} and at least two $b$ jets with \mbox{$p_T^b > 25$\,GeV} and \mbox{$|\eta^b| < 2.4 $}.
 In the 4FS calculation the $b$ jets are defined via the standard anti-$k_t$ algorithm~\cite{Cacciari:2008gp} with $R=0.5$.
 Specifically, we assign a $b$ flavour to each jet that contains at least one $b$ or $\bar b$ quark.
 On the other hand, in the 5FS calculation the results are computed using the recently proposed flavour anti-$k_t$ algorithm~\cite{Czakon:2022wam} with the same jet radius.
 In the latter case, the results depend additionally on the parameter $a$ which acts as a regulator of the infrared divergences.
 The anti-$k_t$ algorithm, which is infrared unsafe starting at NNLO in a 5FS calculation, is recovered in the limit \mbox{$a\rightarrow 0$}.
 Starting from NNLO, the value of $a$ should be carefully tuned to be sufficiently small to allow for a comparison with experimental data where the anti-$k_t$ clustering algorithm is typically used, yet sufficiently large lest the perturbative convergence of the calculation be spoiled by large logarithms of $a$.
 In Ref.~\cite{Hartanto:2022ypo} three values of the parameter $a$ are considered, namely $0.05$, $0.1$ and $0.2$.

 In Tab.~\ref{tab:xs2} we compare the LO, NLO and NNLO predictions in the 4FS to the 5FS results for different values of the parameter $a$.
 We observe a good agreement between the two calculations within scale uncertainties, with the 4FS being systematically below the 5FS result.
 At LO the 4FS is about $20\%$ smaller than the 5FS result, which at this order is essentially independent of $a$.
-At NLO and NNLO the difference between the two schemes reduces below the $10\%$ level, and becomes smaller for larger values of the parameter $a$.
-At all perturbative orders the width of the scale variation bands in the two computations is in excellent agreement.
+At NLO and NNLO the difference between the two schemes reduces to below the $10\%$ level, and becomes smaller for larger values of the parameter $a$.
+At all perturbative orders the scale variation bands are of the same size in the two computations.

 The difference at the level of the central values can be reduced by performing a change of scheme in our computation and by using the same PDFs and strong running coupling of the 5FS calculation.
 We have performed this exercise at NLO.
 At this order, we can directly use PDFs with \mbox{$n_f=5$} in our 4FS calculation: differences between the two schemes will only start at NNLO since we do not have gluon initiated partonic processes at LO.
-On the other hand, in replacing the strong coupling constant renormalised considering \mbox{$n_f=4$} active flavours with the one renormalised with \mbox{$n_f=5$}, we need to take into account the NLO correction~\cite{Cacciari:1998it},
+On the other hand, in replacing the strong coupling constant renormalised considering \mbox{$n_f=4$} active flavours with that renormalised with \mbox{$n_f=5$}, we need to take into account the NLO correction~\cite{Cacciari:1998it},